Varunmargam/My_Blogs/clklhezma000209iaennd4wol.md

 Rebasing is similar to merging but it will be more in a straight line i.e. it will move the entire feature branch at the tip of the main branch.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690481161815/ecfd2c7d-8268-456a-a2fb-f19fc85f87e2.png align="center")

+**Here, unlike merge it will merge all the commits made in the dev branch to the master branch.**

 C3 and C4 were the commands in the feature branch which is now rebased at the tip of the main branch.
 The flow of the commit in the git log will still be C1-&gt;C2-&gt;C3-&gt;C4-&gt;C5-&gt;C6.
 But the history of the commits that were made in the `feature` branch will be gone whereas the `merge` command preserves the history.